 - Debts that were or could have been listed in a previous bankruptcy case of the debtor in which the debtor did not receive a discharge.

-The team at Steffens Law Office can guide you through the process of filing for a Chapter 7 bankruptcy and explain if this is the best way to deal with your debt.
+Our lincoln bankruptcy lawyer at Steffens Law Office can guide you through the process of filing for a Chapter 7 bankruptcy and explain if this is the best way to deal with your debt.
 Call today to schedule a case review.